davep/textual-astview/README.md

 ## Known issues

-- The Textual `Tree` widget can get a bit confused about where it's supposed to be drawing when labels get too wide, and/or trees get too deep.
-This is known and will receive attention soon (likely in the new year -- it's late December 2022 as of the time of noting this).
 - The `Source` widget doesn't self-handle switches from dark/light mode within a Textual app; this is down to a problem with Textual's `watch` system not quite fully working yet.
 For now `Source` needs to be told to